pramsey/crunchyblog/cloud-raster/cloud-raster.md

 That is a lot of flags!
 What do they mean?

-* **-R** means store references, so the pixel data is not copied into the database
+* **-R** means store references, so the pixel data is not copied into the database.
 * **-k** means do not skip tiles that are all NODATA values.
-While it would be nice to skip NODATA tiles, doing so involves reading all the pixel data, which is exactly what we are trying to avoid.
+While it would be nice to skip NODATA tiles, doing so involves reading **all** the pixel data, which is exactly what we are trying to avoid.
-* **-s 3979** means that the projection of our data is **EPSG:3979**, the value we got from the metadata.
+* **-s 3979** means that the projection of our data is [EPSG:3979](https://epsg.io/3979), the value we got from the metadata.
 * **-t 512x512** means to create tiles with 512x512 pixels, so that the blocking of the tiles in our database matches the blocking of the remote file.
-This should help lower the number of network read requests any given data request requires.
+This should help lower the number of network reads any given data request requires.
 * **-Y 1000** means to use `COPY` mode when writing out the tile definitions, and to write out batches of 1000 rows in each `COPY` block.
 * Then the URL to the cloud GeoTIFF we are referencing, with `/vsicurl/` at the front to indicate using the "curl [virtual file system](https://gdal.org/en/stable/user/virtual_file_systems.html)".
 * Then the table name (`mrdem30`) we want to use in the database.